BIDMCDigitalPsychiatry/DOORS/DESIGN.md

 ## My Classes

+  - **Admins**
-  - **Admins** have the ability to create/delete and update a class.
-The admin class data will be linked live to individual instructor classes.
+      - [ ] Have the ability to create/delete and update a class.
+      - [ ] The admin class data will be linked live to individual instructor classes.
 This means if the instructor makes changes to the class the changes will be apparent in linked instructor classes.
 If an instructor has modified the class data which an admin later updates, priority will be given to the instructor's modifications unless the admin change includes a locked field.
 In the case of a locked field, the admin information will always be used.

+   - **Instructors**
-   - **Instructors** can individualy modify an existing class but they cannot create a new class.
-Any changes made to a class only apply to the individual instructor.
-The class data will be live linked and any updates will be visible to students.
+       - [ ] Can individualy modify an existing class but they cannot create a new class.
+       - [ ] Any changes made to a class only apply to the individual instructor.
+       - [ ] The class data will be live linked and any updates will be visible to students.

  - **Students**
      - [ ] Will see all classes that they have been invited to, either by a bulk group add or adding an individual student to an existing group.